ErikHen/PictureRenderer.Optimizely/README.md

 **1.1** Added support for focal point when images are cropped. <br>

-**1.0** Initial version.
 ## Possible roadmap
 #### Fallback to ImageSharp for environments where Cloudflare isn't available
-#### Possible to disable fallback image and fallback format
-Since basically all browsers now support picture element and webp format, it could be made optional to render fallback image/format.

 #### Progressive lazy loading
 Make it possible to show a very low-quality image on initial load, and lazy-load the high-quaility image after entire page is loaded.